-Recent community feedback focused on the decision for the J Line to extend north to U District Station as opposed to Roosevelt Station as initially planned, as well as on plans for bicycle lanes.
+Recent community feedback focused on the decision for the J Line to extend north to U District Link light rail station as opposed to Roosevelt Link light rail station as initially planned, as well as on plans for bicycle lanes.
 In addition to replying to residents directly, Metro and SDOT wanted to provide similar information through this joint blog post.

 The recent Infrastructure Investment and Jobs Act passed by the federal government in November 2021 does not guarantee additional funds for Metro.
 However, increased funding from established grant programs, including new grants, is expected in the future.
 This additional funding potentially would allow Metro to do more to meet our target of a zero-emissions fleet by 2035 as part of our commitment to environmental sustainability and to make progress toward the Metro Connects long-range vision.